serge567/IgH-EtherCAT-master-with-EasyCAT-slave-example/README.md

 Use ./configure --disable-8139too instead of ./configure, read /ethercat/INSTALL for details

-Example code (main.c) creates files to use bash script or console to send/receive data to/from EasyCAT slave
+Example code (main.c) creates files to use bash script or console to send/display received data to/from EasyCAT slave

 * /run/ethercat/EasyCAT/pdoin0
 * ::::::::::::::::::::::::::::